 For example, if many searchers submit the terms “basketball and “Lakers basketball” in a search sequence, the search engine may have more confidence in that search sequence than when only one searcher has submitted the terms “basketball” and “Lakers basketball” in a search sequence.

 Did a Human or a Program Submit the Queries?

-After looking at a number of query sequences, the search engine might examine them to determine whether a program instead of a person submitted any portion of the search queries to the search engine.
+After looking at many query sequences, the search engine might examine them to determine whether a program instead of a person submitted any portion of the search queries to the search engine.
 Search queries submitted by programs, such as rank checkers and others, are often not helpful in establishing relationships between search queries, so the search engine might remove any sequences of search queries created by a program.